vanjos/kairos_sentiment/README.md

 The Basics

   Stream twitter firehose, choosing to filter OR sample by both user and term.
+Stuff it into KairosDB (backed by your choice of RAM, Cassandra, H2, HBase).
+Animate real-time graph using Dataframes (from pandas) --- NOT COMPLETE.

 Some more in-depth